felix-clark/felix-clark.github.io/_posts/2020-03-30-math-of-glm.md

 it can be written as a function of the predicted mean of the response \\(\mu = g^{-1}(\mathbf{x}\cdot\boldsymbol{\beta})\\).
 \\[ V(\mu) = \left. \frac{\partial^2 A(\eta)}{\partial \eta^2} \right|_{\eta = \eta(g(\mu))} \\]
+Expressing the variance as a function of the mean is useful because it is immune to changing the link function.
 The variance function, like the dispersion parameter, is unique only up to a constant due to the following relationship.
 \\[ \textrm{Var}[y] = \phi V(\mu) \\]